 To complete the tasks necessary for deployment, see the NetWeaver Deployment Guide for your operating system:

-For an overview of high-availability SAP NetWeaver systems on GCP, see High-availability planning guide for SAP NetWeaver on GCP.
+For an overview of high-availability SAP NetWeaver systems on Google Cloud, see High-availability planning guide for SAP NetWeaver on GCP.

-For an overview of disaster recovery options for SAP NetWeaver systems on GCP, see Disaster recovery planning guide for SAP NetWeaver on GCP.
+For an overview of disaster recovery options for SAP NetWeaver systems on Google Cloud, see Disaster recovery planning guide for SAP NetWeaver on GCP.

-For more details on administration of VMs and monitoring, see the SAP NetWeaver on GCP Operations Guide.
+For more details on administration of VMs and monitoring, see the SAP NetWeaver on Google Cloud Operations Guide.